linkedin/gdmix/gdmix-workflow/README.md

 ```
 For distributed training, the processed movieLens data need to be copied to the centralized storage.

-We'll also need a GDMix config, a reference of training logistic regression models for the fixed effect `global` and the random effects `per-user` and `per-movie` with distributed training can be found at [lr-distributed-movieLens.config](examples/movielens-100k/lr-distributed-movieLens.config).
+We'll also need a GDMix config, a reference of training logistic regression models for the fixed effect `global` and the random effects `per-user` and `per-movie` with distributed training can be found at [lr-movieLens.yaml](gdmix-workflow/examples/movielens-100k/lr-movieLens.yaml).

 ### Run on single node
 Please see the section [Try out the movieLens example](../README.md#Try-out-the-movieLens-example) in the root [README.md](../README.md) for details of how to run the movieLens example on single node.

 ### Run on Kubernetes for distributed training
-To run on Kubernetes, as mentioned earlier, user will need to copy the processed movieLens data to the centralized storage, modify the input path fields such as `training_data_dir`,  `validation_data_dir`, `feature_file` and `metadata_file` of the GDMix config for distributed training [lr-distributed-movieLens.config](examples/movielens-100k/lr-distributed-movieLens.config).
+To run on Kubernetes, as mentioned earlier, user will need to copy the processed movieLens data to the centralized storage, modify the input path fields such as `training_data_dir`,  `validation_data_dir`, `feature_file` and `metadata_file` of the GDMix config for distributed training [lr-movieLens.yaml](gdmix-workflow/examples/movielens-100k/lr-movieLens.yaml).

-If using the provided image [linkedin/gdmix](https://hub.docker.com/repository/docker/linkedin/gdmix), user can mount the processed movieLens data from the centralized storage to path `/workspace/notebook/movieLens` for each worker then no change is needed for the distributed training GDMix config [lr-distributed-movieLens.config](examples/movielens-100k/resources/lr-distributed-movieLens.config).
+If using the provided image [linkedin/gdmix](https://hub.docker.com/repository/docker/linkedin/gdmix), user can mount the processed movieLens data from the centralized storage to path `/workspace/notebook/movieLens` for each worker, then no change is needed for the distributed training GDMix config [lr-movieLens.yaml](gdmix-workflow/examples/movielens-100k/lr-movieLens.yaml).

 #### Generate YAML file